RussellArvin/VeriShield/README.md

 2. **Analyzes each image** for potential manipulation using a state-of-the-art deepfake detection model
 3. **Stores detection results** alongside the threat data for a comprehensive analysis

-For our deepfake detection capabilities, we leverage [prithivMLmods/Deep-Fake-Detector-Model](https://huggingface.co/prithivMLmods/Deep-Fake-Detector-Model) from Hugging Face.
-This model:

-- Is trained on diverse datasets of real and manipulated images
-- Provides confidence scores for classification decisions
-- Has been optimized for both accuracy and performance in a serverless environment
-- Is deployed as a SageMaker endpoint through AWS infrastructure

-The model is integrated into our serverless architecture using AWS SageMaker, with an API Gateway and Lambda proxy to ensure secure, scalable access from our processing pipeline.

 ### Lambda Function Pipeline

 The following diagram illustrates the data flow through our serverless architecture: